 - Fiber: Change in fiber intake.
 The ACG recommends soluble fiber to help with constipation, frequency, and a reduction in bloating.

 - Elimination: The low FODMAP diet is a three-phase elimination diet that requires a restriction of fermentable carbohydrates for a short period, followed by reintroduction.
-The third phase is a personalization period, where non-triggers are added back into the diet.
+The third phase is a personalization period, where non-triggers are added back into the Irritable Bowel Syndrome Diet.
 The low FODMAP diet has been shown to work in 3 out of 4 people.

 - Other changes: Certain foods may increase IBS symptoms.
 These include fatty or spicy foods, caffeine, and/or alcohol.